Why Enterprises Need a DLP Solution

 Protecting Intellectual Property

-When it comes to data protection, most of the discussions surround personal information and the special categories of data protected through various regulations.
+When it comes to data security, most of the discussions surround personal information and the special categories of data protected through various regulations.
 However, there is a third category of sensitive data enterprises need to protect: intellectual property.
 Whether it’s proprietary code, video or audio files being produced or edited or documents under embargo, the leaking of these types of data can negatively impact the reputation and financial gains of an enterprise.

-DLP tools are not limited to the protection of personal information as regulated through data protection legislation.
+DLP technologies are not limited to the protection of personal information as regulated through data protection legislation.
 They also allow companies to define their own categories of protected data based on their specific industry needs.
 Some tools even provide predefined profiles for existing intellectual propriety data such as code or audio and video files.

 Securing Data on the Move